 The present document does not specify the porting process.
-It specifies the functionality needed to set-up calls to both ported and non ported subscribers (Normative Annex A and Normative Annex C) and the functionality needed to relay non-call related signalling messages to the HLR in the subscription network (Normative Annex B).
+It specifies the functionality needed to set-up calls to both ported and non ported subscribers (Normative Annex A and Normative Annex C), the functionality needed to relay non-call related signalling messages to the HLR in the subscription network (Normative Annex B) and the functionality needed to query a NPDB for MNP information (in order to be able to correctly charge CAMEL pre-paid calls and SMS) (Normative Annex D).